This tutorial covers the use of the Python Tkinter Frame.

 from tkinter import * root = Tk() root.geometry("200x150") frame = Frame(root) frame.pack() leftframe = Frame(root) leftframe.pack(side=LEFT) rightframe = Frame(root) rightframe.pack(side=RIGHT) label = Label(frame, text = "Hello world") label.pack() button1 = Button(leftframe, text = "Button1") button1.pack(padx = 3, pady = 3) button2 = Button(rightframe, text = "Button2") button2.pack(padx = 3, pady = 3) button3 = Button(leftframe, text = "Button3") button3.pack(padx = 3, pady = 3) root.title("Test") root.mainloop()

-In the code above we’ve created several Tkinter frames and aligned them in different parts of the screen.
+In the code above we’ve created several Tkinter frames and packed them side by side.
 Next we’ve created a few other widgets like a Buttons and a Label which we insert into the frames we made.
 Check the image below to see the output of the above code.

 pack()instead of other placement functions like